 They generally won’t lend against the full value of these assets but will consider a percentage instead.

-The bank will generally base the valuation of your business on your last 2 year’s balance sheets.
+The bank will generally base the valuation of your business on your last two year’s balance sheets.

 Trail books and client books